meenaraj96/USART2_Demo/README.md

 # USART2_Demo
-Transmit Data and Receive Data
+Transmit Data and Receive Data using USART